Paul Hendrie: Tamworth

-In February 1995 he left to manager Tamworth and in his first season he guided the club from near relegation to within a point of promotion.
+In February 1995 he left to manage Tamworth and in his first season he guided the club from near relegation to within a point of promotion.
 However, the next season the Southern League Midland Division title, and with it promotion, was achieved after a 5–0 win at Stafford Rangers, with the overall margin of victory at the end of the season, a massive 26 points.

 The next season in the Southern League Premier Division, 1997–1998, Tamworth finished 15th enough.
 The following season Tamworth finished mid-table after a 9th-place finish, but also reached the first round of the FA Cup, losing 4–1 in a replay at Exeter City after a 2–2 draw at the Lamb.

 The next season Tamworth finished 6th and yet again reach the first round of the FA Cup, before an extra time winner by Bury saw them triumph 2-1 after yet again another 2–2 draw at the Lamb.

-In December 2001 Hendrie was sacked due to the club being stuck in the relegation zone, and at the start of the new year Gary Mills was appointed manager.
+In December 2000 Hendrie was sacked due to the club being stuck in the relegation zone, and at the start of the new year Gary Mills was appointed manager.